 You can read more about how we contribute to reducing clothing consumption here.
 To sum it up, we create systems that make it easier and more attractive for you to use our clothes longer.
-The best example of this is our lifetime service, where we repair your garments as long as you want.
+The best example of this is Use More +, where we help you with care and repairs as long as possible.
 You might be wondering how implementing these pricey investments is even economically possible.

 We are able to run our business this way by making decisions that radically distinguish us from "every" other brand.

 More than 30% of the worlds clothing is sold at a discounted price.
 That creates bad margins for the company, and makes it easier for customers to buy things they don't need.

 We never overproduce.

 It is very normal to produce way too much of something, that later gets thrown away.
 That means lost income and an huge negative environmental impact.

 We sell pretty much every garment without intermediaries.

 A retailer typically needs 50% of what you pay to stay afloat.
 Many brands even have a second intermediary – agents that sell to the retailers.
 That east up a big chunk of the profits of a product.